qlawton/QTrack/README.md

 # Getting Started

 ## Recommended Workflow Steps
-- Adjust input data to 1x1 degree resolution and 6 hourly temporal resolution (must be done prior to running this code)
+- Adjust input U/V wind data (preferably at or near pressure level 700hPa) to 1x1 degree resolution and 6 hourly temporal resolution.
+This must be done prior to running this code.
 - Prepare input data using `prep_data` function
 - Compute curvature vorticity fields using `curvvort` function
 - Run the AEW tracking code using `run_tracking` function